eastmaels/steemblog.github.io/_posts/account/justyy/2018-09-01_justyy-delegates-250-sp-to-steem-ua.md

 - - -

-This page is synchronized from the post: [@justyy delegates 250 SP to @steem-ua](https://steemit.com/@justyy/justyy-delegates-250-sp-to-steem-ua)
+This page is synchronized from the post: ['@justyy delegates 250 SP to @steem-ua'](https://steemit.com/@justyy/justyy-delegates-250-sp-to-steem-ua)